cocos/cocos-docs/en/editor/extension/define.md

 Type `{[name: string]: PanelInfo}` Optional

 Panel information defined in the extension.
-You can use `Editor.Panel.open('hello-world.list');` to open the defined panel.
+Use `Editor.Panel.open('hello-world.list');` to open the defined panel.
 For more information, please refer to the [Panel](./panel.md) documentation.

 ## contributions